maapteh/sandbox-react-apollo-issues-3918/README.md

 # Sample application
 > Show stacktrace when ssr error happens, and no error being passed to component...

-_Repo is created for [apollographql/react-apollo/issues/3918](https://github.com/apollographql/react-apollo/issues/3918) and [apollographql/apollo-client/issues/6612](https://github.com/apollographql/apollo-client/issues/6612), to show in [codesandbox.io](https://codesandbox.io/s/github/maapteh/sandbox-react-apollo-issues-3918) the bug_
+_Repo is created for [apollographql/react-apollo/issues/3918](https://github.com/apollographql/react-apollo/issues/3918) and [apollographql/apollo-client/issues/6612](https://github.com/apollographql/apollo-client/issues/6612), to show in [codesandbox.io](https://codesandbox.io/s/github/maapteh/sandbox-react-apollo-issues-3918) the bug which happens with client v2 and v3_

 **moved version 2 client example to branch: apollo-client-2, all client versions have this behavior**